-By the evening of my Monday breakdown, Robin was duly concerned.
-I’d rarely shown such lack of control over my emotions, usually shaking them off with some semi-productive distraction such as cleaning or running or … writing, which I had quit.
+By evening of my recent breakdown, my husband was duly concerned.
+I’d rarely shown such intense sadness, usually shaking it off with some distraction such as cleaning or running or … writing, which I had quit.

 So the next morning he surprised me with a kindhearted attempt to make me feel better.
-He booked two nights camping.
+He booked a camping escape.

 Kachess Lake is a natural lake also used as a reservoir, 70 minutes east of Seattle in the Okanogan-Wenatchee National Forest.
-The four of us had previously visited Kachess Campground to survey the layout for a possible future stay, preferably near the lake shore for prime waterfront views.
-We were the only ones there that day, wondering if the campground simply hadn’t opened for the season, when a ranger yelled at us, “Don’t you hear the chainsaws?!”
+We had previously visited Kachess Campground to survey the layout for a possible future stay, preferably near the lake shore for prime waterfront views.
+We were the only ones wandering there that day, wondering if the campground simply hadn’t opened for the season, when a ranger yelled at us, “Don’t you hear the chainsaws?!”

 Oops.
 Yes, we’d heard them, but none of us had made the connection to falling trees.
-Apologies were made as we scuttled to our car.
+Apologies as we scuttled to our car.

-This time, anticipating two warm mid-September days at our site nearest the lake, Robin packed our paddle-boards and a borrowed fishing pole.
+This time, anticipating two warm mid-September days at our site nearest the lake, my husband packed our paddle-boards and a fishing pole.
 I packed my swimsuit.
 I was going swimming!
 Which I never do!

 As you can see by the photos, we did not go paddle-boarding or fishing or swimming.
 The water level was so low we could only hike the lake’s bed and marvel at the stumps, ancient sculptures left as evidence of the forest before the reservoir.
-It felt funereal, as dead trees do, but peaceful too.
+It felt funereal, but peaceful too.
 Soon water would cover the area, and a fish would swim by.

-I’m pretty easy when it comes to nature, not quickly disappointed.
-I just need enough to go around, to share with others both human and other-than-human.
+I’m pretty agreeable when it comes to nature, not easily disappointed.
+I just need enough to go around, to share with others of all species.
 Our campsite still delivered.

 A family of Douglas Firs stood guard on one side – mom, dad, three adolescents, and one oopsie baby hiding behind them.
 At their feet autumn had begun in the blushing leaves of young vine maples and thinleaf huckleberry.
 Rounding out our circular site, a seemingly landscaped comingling of western white pine, western hemlock, western red cedar.
 As we prepared breakfast the first morning (buckwheat crepes), a tangled strand in my favorite shade of celadon green came floating down from one of the Douglas firs.
-My plant app ID’d it as Ramalinaceae, a family of fungi.
-It looked like a mashup of lichen and moss, and I had the urge to pin it in my hair as an accessory.
-(I did not, I left it to the forest.)
+Ramalinaceae, a family of fungi, looking like the offspring of lichen and moss.
+I had the urge to pin it in my hair.

 Seated in our low-back chairs, Chloe cozy in my lap, we faced a steep mountainside dense with conifers taking in the afternoon sun, photosynthesizing as they do.